What Is an Individualized Cochlear Implant?

 Flexible Electrode Arrays

 MED-EL’s FLEX series of electrode arrays are designed to preserve the delicate structures in your inner ear.
-These free-fitting arrays gently bend to adapt to the unique shape of your cochlea.
+These arrays gently bend to adapt to the unique shape of your cochlea.
 They contain wave-shaped wires that bend more easily than straight wires.
-And the electrodes in the array are spaced optimally for mechanical flexibility and to avoid stimulating overlapping parts of the cochlea.
+And the electrodes in the array are spaced optimally to make the array more flexible.
+Optimal spacing can also prevent electrodes from stimulating overlapping parts of the cochlea.

 Solutions for Difficult Anatomies